Janhavi-2001/Janhavi-2001/README.md

 **🤓 Tech Interests**
 \
-I am particularly interested in Data Analytics but would also like to explore Cloud Computing and Data Engineering in the future.
+I am particularly interested in Data Analytics and Visualization.
+But I'd also like to explore other fields in computer technology!
-\
 \
 **🛠️ Skills**
 * C++